Maria Valtorta Readers' Group, March 2025 (Updated 4/29/25)

 • Christ Speaks on "The Work"

 Maria Valtorta also claimed to have received a dictation from Pope St. Pius X, wherein he described how he would have responded to her revelations.
 She reports that the saintly Pontiff said, "O blessed one!
 If I were on the throne of Peter and they told me that there was a creature who had become a 'voice' after having been a 'voluntary cross,' I would not leave you in this anguish.
-But I would have comforted you with my blessing, reading the blessed pages on my knees."13 This disposition aligns closely with the sentiments and statements made by Blessed Gabriel Allegra regarding Maria Valtorta in the 1960s and 1970s.
+But I would have comforted you with my blessing, reading the blessed pages on my knees."12 This disposition seems to align closely with Pope Pius XII's desire to have her writings published and it aligns closely with the sentiments and statements made by Blessed Gabriel Allegra regarding Maria Valtorta in the 1960s and 1970s.

 Question: Have clerics of the Catholic Church received punishment from God as a result of rejecting and hindering the publication of Maria Valtorta's revelations?